Hyperbolic Geometry of Superstring Perturbation Theory

 \newl Other than having this very convenient parametrization, there is another advantage of using hyperbolic geometry.
-The only known explicit computation of an integral over the moduli space $\mathcal{M}_{g,n}$, for generic values of $g$ and $n$, is the computation of the Weil-Petersson (WP) volumes of the moduli space of the bordered Riemann surfaces, parametrized using the Fenchel-Nielsen coordinates, due to Mirzakhani \cite{Mirz1}.
-This outstanding progress seems to suggest that the Fenchel-Nielsen parametrization of the moduli space of Riemann surfaces has the potential to lead us to a calculable formulation of string theory. \\
+The only known explicit computation of an integral over the moduli space $\mathcal{M}_{g,n}$, for generic values of $g$ and $n$, is the computation of the Weil-Petersson (WP) volumes of the moduli space of the bordered hyperbolic surfaces, due to Mirzakhani \cite{Mirzakhani200610}.
+A prominent role in these developments is played by Fenchel-Nielsen coordinates.

 \newl Due to this outstanding progress and the above-mentioned convenient properties, one may wonder whether one can use hyperbolic geometry to provide a framework for computing scattering amplitudes in string theory.
 This forms the main aim of this work.